delta-io/delta/protocol_rfcs/managed-commits.md

 > ***Change to [existing section](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#delta-log-entries)***

 Delta files are stored as JSON in a directory at the root of the table named `_delta_log`, and together with checkpoints make up the log of all changes that have occurred to a table.
+~~Delta files are the unit of atomicity for a table, and are named using the next available version number, zero-padded to 20 digits.~~
-They are the unit of atomicity for a table.
+<ins>They are the unit of atomicity for a table.</ins>

-**Note:** If [managed commits](#managed-commits) table feature is enabled on the table, recently committed delta files may reside in the `_delta_log/_commits` directory.
-Delta clients have to contact the corresponding commit-owner of the table in order to find the information about the [un-backfilled commits](#commit-backfills).
+<ins>**Note:** If [managed commits](#managed-commits) table feature is enabled on the table, recently committed delta files may reside in the `_delta_log/_commits` directory.
+Delta clients have to contact
+the corresponding commit-owner of the table in order to find the information about the [un-backfilled commits](#commit-backfills).</ins>

-The delta files in `_delta_log` directory are named using the next available version number, zero-padded to 20 digits.
+<ins>The delta files in `_delta_log` directory are named using the next available version number, zero-padded to 20 digits.</ins>

 For example: